-Thus, this thesis, drawing essentially on empirical analyses and mainly focusing on developing countries, 16 aims to extend the reflection on the challenges to higher tax revenue mobilization in DCs and improve upon the existing works with particular attention on issues not yet addressed but important.
+Thus, this thesis, drawing essentially on empirical analyses and mainly focusing on developing countries, aims to extend the reflection on the challenges to higher tax revenue mobilization in DCs and improve upon the existing works with particular attention on issues not yet addressed but important.
 More specifically, the thesis analyses the tax effort in developing countries taking into the natural resources as most of these countries have recently discovered new resources, while examining how these countries may tap more tax revenue from a diversified tax structure and increased access to financial services.
 The recent proliferation and surge of violence in DCs countries are raising concerns about the effects of conflicts and political instabilities on macroeconomics variables.
 The thesis also gives the first attention to the consequences on the financial sector, specifically on the banking sector, in conflict-affected developing countries since financial sector has a paramount role in countries capacity to mobilize tax revenues.

 However, the thesis, though empirical relates to several strands of the theoretical literature.
-First, it relies on the theory of taxation and development (Ramsey, 1927; Kendrick 1939; Kaldor, 1936; Oakland, 1967; Diamond and Mirrlees, 1971; Feldstein, 1976; Atkinson and Stiglitz, 1976; Mirrlees, 1976; Deaton, 1981; Bradley et al., 1984; Bates and Lien 1985; Chamley, 1986; Newbery and Stern, 1987; Burgess and Stern, 1993; Boadway, 1994; Lemieux et al., 1994; Simpson, 1994; Andreoni et al., 1998; Pirttilä and Tuomala, 2001; Duane and Steinmo, 2002; Herb, 2003; Cremer et al., 2003; Sandmo, 2005; Emran and Stiglitz, 2005; Auriol and Warlters, 2005; Kaplow, 2006; Kopczuk and Slemrod, 2006; Besley and Persson, 2009; Kaplow, 2010; Golub, 2011; Besley and Persson, 2013; Weinzierl, 2018) which emphasizes various issues related to implementing are more concerned with domestic tax revenue mobilization than developed ones.
+First, it relies on the theory of taxation and development (Ramsey, 1927; Kendrick 1939; Kaldor, 1936; Oakland, 1967; Diamond and Mirrlees, 1971; Feldstein, 1976; Atkinson and Stiglitz, 1976; Mirrlees, 1976; Deaton, 1981; Bradley et al., 1984; Bates and Lien 1985; Chamley, 1986; Newbery and Stern, 1987; Burgess and Stern, 1993; Boadway, 1994; Lemieux et al., 1994; Simpson, 1994; Andreoni et al., 1998; Pirttilä and Tuomala, 2001; Duane and Steinmo, 2002; Herb, 2003; Cremer et al., 2003; Sandmo, 2005; Emran and Stiglitz, 2005; Auriol and Warlters, 2005; Kaplow, 2006; Kopczuk and Slemrod, 2006; Besley and Persson, 2009; Kaplow, 2010; Golub, 2011; Besley and Persson, 2013; Weinzierl, 2018) which emphasizes various issues related to implementing taxation including the level and structure of taxation in developing countries, optimal taxation, tax evasion, capital and income taxation, tax distortions, tax reforms, etc.

-16 Developing countries include the low-income countries and the middle-income countries, but not exclusively they taxation including the level and structure of taxation in developing countries, optimal taxation, tax evasion, capital and income taxation, tax distortions, tax reforms, etc.
+&lt;sup>16 Developing countries include the low-income countries and the middle-income countries, but not exclusively they are more concerned with domestic tax revenue mobilization than developed ones.